agastiyo/hmm_regime_detection/README.md

 # HMM Regime Detection

-This project detects market regimes (calm/low volatility vs. turbulent/high volatility) in a single asset using a Hidden Markov Model (HMM).
-It provides a full pipeline from raw data to regime classification, visualization, and reporting.
+This project aims to:

+- **Classify past asset price data as either volatile or non-volatile** (high or low volatility regimes) using a Hidden Markov Model (HMM).
+- **Extrapolate the model into the future using Monte Carlo simulation methods** to predict the likely price path and uncertainty at later periods of time.

+The pipeline detects market regimes in a single asset, visualizes regime switches, and produces probabilistic price forecasts based on the learned model.

 ## Features